api-evangelist/website/_posts/2017-10-25-my-response-on-the-department-of-veterans-affairs-rfi-for-the-lighthouse-api-management-platform.markdown

 - **Visualizations** - Evolving on top of interactive documentation features, we are beginning to weave in more visual, dashboard, and reporting features directly into API document.
 - **Github** - Github plays a central role in the platform life cycle, with all aPI definitions and documentation running within Github repository, and integrated as part of CI/CD workflows, and DevOps frame of mind.

 All platform documentation is a living, breathing, element of the ecosystem.
 If should be versioned, evolved, and deployed along with other supporting microservice artifacts.
-Mulesoft has documentation to support this approach, as well as there being a suite of open soucre solutions we can consider to support a variety of different types of APIs.
+Mulesoft has documentation to support this approach, as well as there being a suite of open source solutions we can consider to support a variety of different types of APIs.

 **14. Please describe your proposed complete process lifecycle for publishing high quality, high value APIs with highest speed to market.**

-Evolving beyond question #8, and addressing the API provider side of the coin, I wanted to share a complete (enough) view of the life cycle from the API provider perspective.
+Evolving beyond question number 8, and addressing the API provider side of the coin, I wanted to share a complete (enough) view of the life cycle from the API provider perspective.
 Addressing the needs of backend API teams, as well as the core API team when it comes to delivering usable, reliable, APIs that are active, and enjoy health release cycles.
 While not entirely a linear approach, here as many of the stops along our proposed API lifecycle, as applied to individual APIs, but applied consistently across the entire platform.

 - **Definitions** - Every API starts as an API definition, which follows the API throughout its life, and drives every other stop along the way.
 - **Design** - Planning, applying, evolving, and measuring how API design is applied, taking the definition, and delivering as a consistent API that complies with API governance.